 - Decide whether a loan, lease or rental is best for you, and chat to a finance broker if you need help

 - Start a logbook.
-Read our blog post on Claiming Tax Deductions for more information
+Read our blog post on Keeping A Logbook For Uber for more information

-- At the end of the quarter visit our BAS Page to claim back the GST on your car purchase
+- See our BAS Services Page for help lodging your BAS’s to claim back the GST on your car purchase

 The information in this article is general in nature and does not take into account your personal circumstances.
 If you’d like to know how this article applies to you, please contact us to arrange a consultation, or talk to your accountant.